-org.openl.rules.ruleservice.storelogdata.elasticsearch.annotation.StoreLogDataToElastics earch are used for storing their requests and responses to Elasticsearch.
+Note: Only methods annotated with org.openl.rules.ruleservice.storelogdata.hive.annotation.StoreLogDataToHive are used for storing their requests and responses to Hive.
 The system supports customization to use different tables for each OpenL Tablets project, use product specific table names, and configure a set of columns of the tables.
 For more information on customization using annotations, see Service Customization through Annotations.